Submodular Order Functions and Assortment Optimization: Introduction

-\textbf{What about other algorithms for submodular maximization?} One may wonder if a greedy algorithm that chooses $m$ elements at each step for $m\geq 2$, admits better performance.
-The example above can be easily modified to show that this family of algorithms is arbitrarily bad in the worst case for any constant $m$.
-The more general schema of \emph{continuous} greedy algorithms (see \cite{calinescu2011maximizing}, \cite{feldman2011unified}), is similarly ineffective.
+\emph{What about other algorithms for submodular maximization?} One may wonder if a greedy algorithm that chooses $m$ elements at each step for $m\geq 2$, admits better performance.
+The example above can be easily modified to show that this family of algorithms is arbitrarily bad in the worst case for any constant $m$ {(see Appendix \ref{appx:multigrd})}.
+The more general schema of \emph{continuous} greedy algorithms (see \citet{calinescu2011maximizing}, \citet{feldman2011unified}), is similarly ineffective.

 Local search is another well studied family of algorithms for submodular maximization (see \cite{feige2011maximizing}).
 These algorithms incrementally improve the value of a solution by swapping elements.
 For submodular order functions, local search fails to improve the value of a poor solution.
 In the example above, performing local search by swapping one element at a time (with the objective of improving function value) will not find any improvement on the set $\{k+1,\cdots,2k+1\}$.
 This set is a local maxima with value $1/k$ of the optimal.
-More generally, natural modifications of the example show that local search over $m$-tuples is arbitrarily bad in the worst case for any constant $m$.
+More generally, natural modifications of the example show that local search over $m$-tuples is arbitrarily bad in the worst case for any constant $m$ {(see Appendix \ref{appx:multigrd})}.
+We now discuss our main algorithmic results for submodular order maximization and its applications.